The Training Fund’s 15-Year Anniversary Celebration

 For how long is Professional Development support available?

 PD Support funding is available to RN members who have already exhausted available PD funds.
-You can apply through 2023 and 2024.
+You can apply through 2025.
 This is a limited one-time opportunity, based on first-come-first-serve model until available funds are exhausted.

 What is not covered by Professional Development support?